proalvo/timestamps/README.md

 ![alt text](https://github.com/proalvo/timestamps/blob/main/images/companion-press-action.png?raw=true)

 When you create a button in Companion, add a text you want to add to timestamp e.g. "Men's semifinals, heat 1".
-Only **start** is reserved keyword, you should use it when you start streaming.
+Only "**start**" is reserved keyword, you should use it when you start streaming.
 It sets timer to zero (0).